pgadmin-org/pgadmin4/docs/en_US/login.rst

   field.
 * Provide your password in the *Password* field.
 * Click the *Login* button to securely log into pgAdmin.
+* Please note that, if the pgAdmin server is restarted then you will be logged out.
+You need to re-login to continue.

 Recovering a Lost Password
 **************************